-The SEND team will attend relevant In-Service training to develop their expertise and disseminate to staff.
+The SEND team, (Head Teacher, SENDCO, Mrs Cox, Mrs P Ashling) will attend relevant In-Service training to develop their expertise and disseminate to staff.

-The SEND Co-ordinator is responsible for
+The SEND co-ordinator is responsible for:

-- The day-to-day operation of the School's SEND policy. - Advice to class teachers on pupils on SEN 1, SEN 2 as well as co-ordinating provision for children with special educational needs, statemented pupils and other children with specific needs. - Maintenance of resources and budget management. - Informing Head and Governors on SEND in school. - Managing Learning Support Assistants (LSA) - Time tabling support time for SEN pupils.
-(In conjunction with the Head Teacher). - Instructing LSA on specific programmes for SEND pupils. - Conducting the Annual Review for EHCP pupils. - Along with the Buddy maintain record keeping, and updating the schools SEN Register. - Contributing to the In-service training of staff. - Liaising with external agencies including the Local Authority (LA) support and Educational Psychology services, health and social services, and voluntary bodies.
+- The day-to-day operation of the School's SEND policy. - Advice to class teachers on pupils on SEND 1, SEND 2 as well as co-ordinating provision for children with special educational needs, statemented pupils, and other children with specific needs. - Maintenance of resources and budget management. - Informing Head and Governors on SEND in school. - Managing Learning Support Assistants (LSA) /TA's, HLTA's. - Time tabling support time for SEND pupils.
+(In conjunction with the Head Teacher).

+- Instructing LSA, TA's, HLTA's on specific programmes for SEND pupils. - Conducting the Annual Review for EHCP pupils. - Along with the Buddy maintain record keeping, and updating the schools SEND Register. - Contributing to the In-service training of staff. - Liaising with external agencies including the Local Authority (LA) support and Educational Psychology services, health and social services, and voluntary bodies.